2e3s/awatcher/README.md

   - Or install the provided **aw-awatcher_\*.deb**.
 - Remove `aw-watcher-window` and `aw-watcher-afk` from autostart at `aw-qt/aw-qt.toml` in [config directory](https://docs.activitywatch.net/en/latest/directories.html#config), add `aw-awatcher`.
 - Restart ActivityWatch.
 In the Modules submenu there should be a new checked module **aw-awatcher**.
-Note that awatcher shows up in the Web UI under Timeline as `aw-watcher-windows_$HOSTNAME`.
+Note that awatcher shows up in the Web UI under Timeline as `aw-watcher-window_$HOSTNAME`.

 ### Bundle with built-in ActivityWatch